 - Tap Done!

-Dark Mode is Everywhere…but iOS!
+Dark Mode was Everywhere…but iOS!

 Yes, dark mode is part of most of our Apple devices already.
 And with iOS 13 and iPadOS, it’s a reality!

 Plus, dark mode is already a feature in Safari, Apple Books, Siri, Apple Music, and Stocks.
 And dark mode is available on a growing list of third-party apps too!

-To find an app that supports dark mode, open the App Store and ask this question: Does This App Come in Black?
+To find an app that supports dark mode, open the App Store, and ask this question: Does This App Come in Black?